 Arriving at camp in Savuti, we settle in for the next two days.

 Savuti is best known for its large lion and elephant populations.
 Unrestricted by fences, this area boasts an abundance of animals.
 We spend two days exploring the area on game drives and soaking up the sights and sounds of Africa.
 Our camp is exclusive and the area vast, allowing us to experience nature in all of its glory, uninterrupted by other humans.
 If we're lucky, we may even see cheetah and the endangered wild dog.

 A walk to view the local Bushman paintings reminds us of the ancient civilisations that called this area home.

 After an early rising, we travel along the Chobe River for the last stretch of our safari.
-We enjoy a picnic lunch in Kasane before enjoying a boat cruise on the Chobe River, a wonderful end to a fantastic safari trip.
+We enjoy a picnic lunch in Kasane before embarking on a boat cruise along the Chobe River, a wonderful end to a fantastic wildlife safari.